 The COUNTIFS function includes the # references, so it automatically spills in the same way as the cells it is dependent upon.

-With 3 simple formulas we have created a complete report – amazing!.
+With these 3 simple formulas, we have created a complete report – amazing!
 Remember, if the source is an Excel table, the output will expand as new data is added – even more amazing!!

 Want to learn more?

 There is a lot to learn about dynamic arrays and the new functions.
-Check out my other posts here to learn more:
+Check out our other posts here to learn more:

 - Introduction to dynamic arrays – learn how the excel calculation engine has changed.